bhanvinayer/WildMath/README.md

 ## How we built it

 We built WildMath using **React** for the frontend and styled it with **Tailwind CSS** to create a clean, responsive interface.
 The project structure was modular, allowing for component reusability and scalability.
 Animations were added using **Framer Motion**, and routing was handled through **React Router**.
-The development process involved designing in **Figma**, iterating through prototypes, and hosting the final product on **Netlify**.
+The development process involved designing in **Figma**, iterating through prototypes, and hosting the final product on **Vercel**.
 We prioritized accessibility and responsiveness to ensure the platform works smoothly across devices.

 ## Challenges we ran into